×

 When we asked expats and global nomads about the quality of medical care in Guatemala, they replied:

 "Healthcare services in Guatemala are provided by both public and private institutions.
 The public healthcare system is funded by the government and is available to all citizens and legal residents.
 The quality of public healthcare varies depending on the region, but generally it is considered to be of lower quality than private healthcare.
 Foreign residents do have access to the public healthcare system, but they may need to pay out-of-pocket for some services.
 Expats in Guatemala typically use the private healthcare system, as it is more reliable and offers better quality care.
-However, some expats may opt to use the public healthcare system if they are unable to afford private care," remarked one expat in Guatemala.
+However, some expats may opt to use the public healthcare system if they are unable to afford private care," commented one expat who moved to Guatemala.

 View More Answers